Building Science Literacy & Future STEM ProfessionalsDOWNLOAD FILE

 The experiential inquiry-based learning process is offered through a variety of science experiences ranging from animal science to robotics and biology to consumer science.

-As a result of Michigan 4-H science activities, thousands of Michigan youth are more likely to recognize the relevance of science and see themselves pursuing a related career, as well as more equipped with cutting-edge STEM skills in high demand.
+Michigan 4-H science activities help youth recognize the relevance of science as well as become more likely to see themselves pursuing a related career and equipped with cutting-edge STEM skills that are in high demand.

-A 10-year longitudinal study conducted by Tufts University found that compared to their non-4-H peers, 4-H youth are:
+A 10-year longitudinal study conducted by Tufts University found that 4-H youth are:

 - 2 times more likely to participate in science programs during out-of-school time.